no1xsyzy/fyp/outline.md

 ---
+title: 'Outline for Interim Report'
+author: 'Siyuan XU, SBC-14-1014'
+date: 2017-10-30
+biblio-style: 'authoryear-ibid'
+biblio-title: 'Bibliography'
+biblatexoptions:
+  - 'backend=bibtex'
+bibliography:
+  - reactivemanifesto.bib
 ...

-% Outline for Interim Report
-% Siyuan XU, SBC-14-1014
-% Oct.
-30th, 2017

 #Introduction

 ## Reactive Manifesto

-1. Organizations are building "reactive" systems
+1. Organizations are building "reactive" systems [@reactive_manifesto]
 2. Better for applications nowadays
 3. More flexible, more scalable, more robust, more resilient
 4. There is not very good pattern